 Higher sales gas performance for the year compared to the same period last year, contributed by higher demand from the power sector.
 PETRONAS has also secured up to 697 million standard cubic feet per day (MMscfd) of natural gas supply deals from new and existing customers.
+More information on Gas + New Energy's operational performance is available on pages 144-151.

-More information on Gas + New Energy's operational performance is available on pages 146-153.
+Further details on Upstream's operational performance can be found on pages 136-140.

-PAT/(LAT) Downstream (RM3.5) billion FY2020 >100% RM0.7 billion FY2021
+PAT/(LAT) Downstream (RM3.5) billion FY2020 $\mathbf{\Lambda}$ >100% RM0.7 billion FY2021